justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 nohup ./timelapse.sh &> /dev/null &
 ```

-Nothing fancy here, so let's move along!
+Nothing fancy here, so let's move along.

 ## Taking the Timelapses

-Sure I could have 3D printed an enclosure, but where's the fun in that when readily available materials can be used to achieve the same result?
+Sometimes having ghetto setups is the best way forward.
 Might not be as pretty, but when bread is on the menu then nothing else matters.
 All we're here for is the data!

 {{<img caption="Sometimes random parts and a bit of tape are the best way forward." src="/imgs/blog-imgs/sourdough-starter-monitor/IMG_20180527_173837.jpg" >}}